numba/numba/docs/source/developer/mission.rst

 Introduction
 ------------

-The mission statement describes the goals and purposes of the Numba project and it exists to provide a clear description of these purposes and goals.
+This document is the mission statement for the Numba project.
+It exists to provide a clear description of the purposes and goals of the project.
 As such, this document provides background on Numba's users and use-cases, and also outlines the project's overall goals and its future direction.